encounterplus/encounterplus/docs/encounter-management.md

 ***Note:** Combat can be toggled on or off at will.
 Combat does have to be stopped in order to add additional creatures to the combat.
 When ![Start][icon-start] is tapped there is an option to re-roll initiative.
 Tap **Later** if combat is to be resumed without a re-rolling of initiative.*

+### Saving Encounters

+* Tapping the ![Save][icon-save] button will save this encounter for later use.
+All stats and conditions will be saved as well as the creatures' location within the combat encounter.
+This encounter can then be accessed in the Compendium ![compendium][icon-library].
+Tapping the ![checkmark][icon-load] will load the encounter back up.

 [icon-insert]: buttons/insert.png
 [icon-library]: icons/library.png